Judging Policy for 2023 Submission Entries

 Best Junior Filmmaker (U19): The Jeffery Family

-Best Irish Student of Media & Film Studies: Donal Beecher
+The Tom Clancy Jnr Prize for Best Irish Student of Media & Film Studies: tbc

 The An-Sophie Fontaine Human Rights Award in Documentary Film: Students from London College of Communication, University of the Arts London